 Navigating through the Exalate Menu Panel is required for all the administrative tasks related to the Exalate application.

 In case the Exalate App is not embedded in your task management system, you can reach it by directly accessing the Exalate Node URL.
-The menu panel will be located on the left side of the screen.
+The menu panel is located on the left side of the screen.

-If you are using Exalate on Jira, Zendesk, or any other platform that supports the embedded Exalate version, first of all, you need to access the Exalate app through the task management system interface.
-After that, you will find the Exalate Menu Panel on the left side of the screen.
+If you are using Exalate on Jira, Zendesk, or any other platform that supports the embedded Exalate version, you need first to access the Exalate app through the task management system interface.
+Once that is done you can find the Exalate Menu Panel on the left side of the screen.

-You may notice that look and feel is a little bit different depending on the task management system but the options mostly remain the same.
+The look and feel may show some differences depending on the task management system, but the options remain essentially the same.

 Getting Started

-On the Getting Started screen, you can find two useful options: Tutorials and User Documentation.
-The Tutorials button will lead to the Exalate site with step-by-step video instructions specifically for the platform you are using.
-The User Documentation button will take you to the Documentation portal.
+On the Getting Started screen, you find two useful options: Book a Call with an Expert and Step-by-step Tutorials.
+If you need help with a particular setup, or need more information on how to use Exalate , our team is here to help.
+The Tutorials button leads to the Exalate site, with step-by-step video instructions specifically for the platform you are using.
+The User Documentation link takes you to the Documentation portal.

 General Settings

 The options within the General Settings vary depending on the platform you use.
-Check out General Settings specifically for your platform here.
+Please see below for specific options for your platform.

 Azure DevOps